nearform/nscale-docs/tutorials/8-deploy-to-aws.md

 ```bash
 nscale revision deploy sudc latest aws
 ```
-nscale will no go ahead and deploy the SUDC system into your infrastructure.
+nscale will now go ahead and deploy the SUDC system into your infrastructure.
 The following actions will be taken:

 * create a new load balancer awsWebElb
 * create a new security group awsWebSg